 Join us as we share our knowledge and history in the traditional territory of the Blackfoot People.

-I'd like to acknowledge that we are gathered here on the traditional territories of the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai Nations; we would also like to acknowledge the territory of Treaty Seven, that is also home to the Tsuut'ina Nation and the Stoney Nakoda First Nations of Bearspaw, Chiniki, and Wesley, and the Metis Nation-Region 3, and all the people who make their homes in the Treaty 7 region of Southern Alberta.
+I'd like to acknowledge that we are gathered here on the traditional territories of the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai Nations; we would also like to acknowledge the territory of Treaty Seven, that is also home to the Tsuut'ina Nation and the Stoney Nakoda First Nations of Bearspaw, Chiniki, and Wesley, and the Metis Nation-Region 3, and all the Indigenous and non-Indigenous people who make their homes in the Treaty 7 region of Southern Alberta.

 We acknowledge all the many First Nations, Métis, and Inuit whose footsteps have marked these lands for centuries.